iShape-Rust/iOverlay/iOverlay/README.md

 &nbsp;
 ## Performance

 iOverlay is optimized for large and complex inputs while preserving robust geometry semantics.
-The benchmark report compares iOverlay to other polygon overlay engines and includes both throughput and correctness notes.
+The benchmark report compares iOverlay to other polygon overlay engines with a focus on throughput and performance.

 See the detailed report: [Performance Comparison](https://ishape-rust.github.io/iShape-js/overlay/performance/performance.html)